 Computer and internet access at the State Library is free.

-Develop your digital literacy skills and connect to a range of online services in our eConnect space.
+Develop your digital literacy skills and connect to a range of online services. f you need help using a computer or smart device or navigating the internet.

 Justice of the Peace stationary

-A free community service and no bookings are required.
-Open 11 am to 2 pm on Mondays.
+Free community service is open on Mondays from 11 am to 2 pm.
+No bookings required.
 JPs are available to witness documents such as affidavits, statutory declarations, enduring powers of attorney/guardianship and to certify copies of original documents.

 Analogue micrographic readers, digital microfiche and microfilm scanners, 16mm players, VHS, DVD and other equipment.